TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 What new knowledge or skills did you acquire throughout capstone.

--Basic ROS knowledge (Just from helping Isaac J.)
+1) Basic ROS knowledge (From helping Isaac J.)
--Wireless Data Transmission
+2) Wireless Data Transmission
--GUI creation
+3) GUI creation
--PID programming
+4) PID programming